Brake Pad Replacement DIY – Step-by-Step Guide for Safe and Easy Replacement

 Hello friends,

-Welcome to Rajesh Technical Blog.
+Welcome to Rajesh Technical Giyan.

 Today I will tell you about Brake Pad Replacement DIY, how you can replace brake pads at home safely, what tools you need, common mistakes to avoid, and when you should not do it yourself.